 We have two classes of common stock outstanding, the Class A common stock and the Class B common stock.
 The rights, preferences and privileges of each class of common stock are identical in all respects except for voting rights.
-The holders of the Class A common stock are entitled to elect 25% of the Board of Directors rounded up to the nearest whole number or three directors.
-The holders of the Class B common stock are entitled to elect the balance of the Board or six directors.
-On all other matters addressed by a stockholder vote, the holders of Class A common stock have one-tenth of one vote per share held and the holders of Class B common stock have one vote per share held.
+The holders of the Class A common stock are entitled to elect 25% of the Board of Directors rounded up to the nearest whole number (currently three directors) and have one-tenth of one vote per share held with respect to all other matters addressed by a stockholder vote.
+The holders of the Class B common stock are entitled to elect the balance of the Board (currently six directors) and have one vote per share on all other matters addressed by a stockholder vote.

 Our Class A common stock is quoted on the Nasdaq National Market under the symbol "ODETA."
-On December 21, 1998, the last reported sale price for the Class A common stock was \$7 15/16 per share.
+On December 21, 1998, the last reported sale price for the

+Class A common stock was \$7 15/16 per share.